Bhushan0508/gmail_downloader/README.md

 5. Sets the report file in gmail and sends reply to the mail.
 Current status
 1. Displays the scan in the tkinter UI.
+2. open augnito uri
+3. open an application and dock the application to the left.
+4. Show the mail Body
+5. Pack the